verifa/website/src/posts/automatically-package-tools-gitlab-container-registry.md

 ### Itch.io Butler

-For the purposes of this test, I wanted something relatively simple to dockerize that still reflected a typical use case.
+For the purposes of this test, I wanted something relatively simple to dockerise that still reflected a typical use case.
 [Itch.io](http://Itch.io) is a distribution platform commonly used by “indie developers” to share digital games, assets, printables, and other products.
 It has a CLI tool named Butler which is used to automate the deployment of products to created pages on the platform.

 The following bash script downloads and unpacks butler inside our docker image.